The main features of the Scientific Trunk, which is divided into six blocks, include:

 - Development of patient care and information management skills throughout the year.

 - Additional longitudinal elements that start at this stage.

-Consolidating the foundational material for each organ system, combined with related clinical cases, anatomy and histology all at the same time makes for deeply integrated content that reinforces what you learn.
+The three Vital Functions blocks consolidate the foundational material for related organ systems with both normal and abnormal physiology presented at the same time.
+Combined with related clinical cases, anatomy and histology, this makes for deeply integrated content that reinforces what you learn.
+Subjects include:

 By the end of the Scientific Trunk, you will have gained a comprehensive skill set that prepares you for expanded clinical time in the Clinical Trunk rotations.

 Please note, these diagrams are provided for reference only.
 Curriculum details are subject to change.